kimrojas/vasp_install/README.md

 b.
 NVIDIA driver and Cuda Installation \
 c.
 VASP and its GPU port building

+For this section, I uploaded the installers that I used at the time of my installation.
+All except for the VASP source code as it is sensitive.
+VASP source code comes witht the license, please refer to [VASP](https://www.vasp.at/index.php/faqs/71-how-can-i-purchase-a-vasp-license)

 ## Computer specification

 I know that this guide would surely not be universally applicable in the wide range of hardwares.
 The computer that I am installing this in is characterized by the following